Scranton Iron Furnaces

 The Scranton Iron Furnaces educates the public about the site of the Lackawanna Iron and Coal Company and its impact upon the nation’s industrial revolution demonstrating the relevance of industrial history in our lives.
 The Scranton Iron Furnaces are administered by the Pennsylvania Historical and Museum Commission and are actively supported by the Anthracite Heritage Museum and Iron Furnaces Associates which is a non-profit community based organization.

 The Scranton Iron Furnaces, situated in a historic park setting, are open to visitors year round from dawn to dusk.
-In the summer months facilities are available for picnics.
+In the summer months facilities are available for picnics and event rentals.

 The Scranton Iron Furnaces is located at 159 Cedar Ave., Scranton, PA 18505.